SEO 2 Best Practices: Finding Images/Choosing Free Photos

 • is great for being found at Google image search

 It’s easy to find images by now!
-Truly free stock photos you can freely use about!
+Truly free stock photos you can freely use about everywhere, even commercial sites!

 What does “free to use” mean?
 You can put them on your blog without having to pay.